EdeManideep/Java-Springboot-Learning/README.md

 1. add logging to project log4j2 - done
   1.1 convert this into slf4j - using streams
 2. Custom exception handling for 4XX and 5XX - almost done(check)
-  2.1 manage invalid uri
+  2.1 manage invalid uri - done
   2.2 learn the difference b/w uri & url
   2.3 invalid http verb management
-  2.4 invalid argument management
+  2.4 invalid argument management - done
 3. Swagger detailed all possible exceptions and outcomes - done
-4. pagination for get all employess end point url - done 4.1 learn metadata of pagination
+4. pagination for get all employess end point url - done 4.1 learn metadata of pagination - done (changed the response body)
 5. use streams for filtering end point - add new end point for search by name - done 5.1 add pagination to filterByName end point
   5.2 implement predicate